Samsung Epix: Features

 The device has a candy bar form factor and a 320×320 resistive touchscreen.
 A QWERTY keyboard with the numeric keys overlaid on keys in the third to fifth column of the keyboard, an optical trackpad, and the touchscreen are used for input.
 The trackpad has two modes of operation: in one mode, it acts as a mouse (with a mouse cursor displayed on the screen), and in the other, it acts as an 8-directional D-pad.

-The phone features 150 MB of internal storage, but its storage capacity can be expanded via microSDHC cards up to 32GB.
+The phone features 150 MB of internal storage, but its storage capacity can be expanded via microSDHC cards up to 32 GB.

 Software

 The phone comes with Pocket Internet Explorer and Windows Media Player, and includes Microsoft Office Mobile, with mobile versions of Microsoft Word, Excel, Pocket Outlook, OneNote Mobile, and PowerPoint Mobile.
-Additional programs can be added through Microsoft ActiveSync, or the AT&T Mall.
+Additional programs can be added through Microsoft ActiveSync or the AT&T Mall.

 ActiveSync functionality prescribes that the computer be equipped with ActiveSync 4.5 or newer.
-The earliest operating systems on which ActiveSync 4.5 can be installed, are Windows NT Workstation 4.0 SP6 (or later) and Windows Me, requiring Internet Explorer 6 to be present in either case.
+The earliest operating systems on which ActiveSync 4.5 can be installed are Windows NT Workstation 4.0 SP6 (or later) and Windows Me, requiring Internet Explorer 6 to be present in either case.
 On Windows Vista, connectivity is also possible with Windows Mobile Device Center for Windows Vista.

 Text messages can be spell-checked.

 Issues

-A fair number of users report a "SLOG DUMP" error message appearing on the screen, after which the phone exhibited various issues such as the phone being unable to receive calls or freezing.
+A fair number of users report a "SLOG DUMP" error message appearing on the screen, after which the phone exhibited various issues, such as the phone being unable to receive calls or freezing.
 In many cases, such problems can be corrected by rebooting the device or removing the battery.
 The phone also stops playing all audio at times, and the touchscreen may also stop responding.
 If a standard reboot or battery removal does not fix the problem, the phone can be started in "format mode" for a more complete reboot.

-Samsung released an ID1 update addressing many of the issues reported by users, but users report that the update actually made things worse, introducing things such as a dialing lag or all incoming calls going straight to voicemail.
+Samsung released an ID1 update addressing many of the issues reported by users, but users report that the update made things worse, introducing things such as a dialing lag or all incoming calls going straight to voicemail.